Employee experience management doesn't work. (Here's why)

 To use an analogy, compare the approaches to music-making of a classical orchestra and jazz band.

 In today’s world, this model is extremely brittle.
-When hit by unexpected change, this rigidity leads to failure, loss and even extinction as an organization.
+When hit by unexpected change, this rigidity leads to failure, loss and even extinction as an organisation.

 A jazz band, on the other hand, behaves differently.